TurboGrafx-16

 1989

 Military Madness is an engaging turn-based strategy war game with a futuristic setting.
-It’s remarkably accessible for a strategy game and provides a helpful tutorial that allows you learn the basics of the grid-based combat within a matter of minutes.
+It’s remarkably accessible for a strategy game, and it provides a helpful tutorial that teaches you the basics of the grid-based combat within a matter of minutes.
 With a variety of units at your command, your goal is to either destroy your enemies or infiltrate their base.
 In order to succeed, you’ll have to properly position your units, take advantage of terrain, and capitalize off experience points earned in battle.
 The first few levels will help you get the hang of things and give you plenty of opportunities to plan your assaults.
 By the fourth level, the game will start to kick your ass and force you to change the way you think.
 There are 32 maps to play through, and it will be necessary to develop smarter strategies as the odds are continuously stacked against you.
 In addition to a lengthy single-player campaign, the game also features support for two players.
 Many games in this genre require so much micromanagement that there’s no time to focus on developing a real strategy.
 Thankfully, Military Madness is not one of these games.

 3